abdullahshafin/temp/readme.txt

-This repository is just made to test out projects temporarily.
+This branch is for testing out file handling in C++ for the VTK task.